alanszp/kb-technology/guides/async_libs_when_to_use.md

 ## Callbacks

-When the flow is very basic, like only one nested async call.
+- When the flow is very basic, like only one nested async call.
+- When there is no time to learn any complex control flow.

 ## Async.js